DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 >
 > *The bones stir—and a figure bursts from the muck, its flesh sunken and gaunt, with pointed ears and deep, violet eyes.
 Its hands move to wrap around your neck—and you wake up.*
 ## S1a.
 Facade
-This area is largely as described in <span class="citation">X1.
-Temple Facade (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X1TempleFacade">X1.
+Temple Facade</a> (p.
 183)</span>.
 However, add the following sentence to the end of this area’s description:

 <div class="description">
 <p>A thin blanket of mist drifts lazily from the archway, then splits, forming a low perimeter around the temple.</p>